 Supporting at least 350 jobs during construction, including a range of professional, skilled, and entry-level roles and apprenticeships, the project will deliver a robust package of community benefits focused on employment and training, support for local business and education through our flagship partnership with the Engineering Development Trust.

-Following a 36 month build programme, the facility is due for completion in December 2017.
 In operation the ERF will support 55 full-time jobs, boosting the East Lothian economy by £10 million each year.

 Dunbar ERF will be co-located on Viridor's existing rail-linked waste treatment hub at Dunbar, East Lothian.